richardreiter/rock-paper-scissors-lizard-spock/README.md

 ### Fixed Bugs

-- The emoji state image disappeared from the live site once the website was deployed:
+- The emoji state image disappeared from the live site when the website was deployed:
-  - I hadn't noticed I was using a wrong file path for that image in particular, once I deployed the site I couldn't see that image in particular - this was fixed once I changed the file path.
+  - A wrong file path was being used for that specific image, once I deployed the site I couldn't see that image in particular - this was fixed once I changed the file path.

 ### Unfixed Bugs

-- Buttons look streched on iPhone 11 Pro Max (iOS 14.8) Safari 14:
+- Buttons look stretched on iPhone 11 Pro Max (iOS 14.8) Safari 14:
-  - When testing the website, for some reason there's a bug with the buttons' designs only found on that iPhone device and browser in particular:
+  - When testing the website, a bug was found with the buttons' designs only on the iPhone device and Safari browser in particular:

 - ![iPhone 11 Safari Bug](docs/screenshots/iphone-safari-bug.jpeg)